OUR PROJECT AND ITS AIMS

 The sociologist Arlie Russell Hoschchild, writing in the New York Times last summer, quoted a Kentucky man’s warning that “people around here will get more pissed at the snarky left than they are at the hurtful right” if Trump’s opponents try to sound clever and speak from on high – if their message comes across as “We told you so” or “You Trump supporters brought this on yourselves.”
 With that concern in mind, we mean to tell our stories in a matter-of-fact way, without undue political pleading or framing.
 “These people are your neighbors.
 Here’s how they’ve been treated.”
 That’s our simple message.

-If the United States is fortunate enough to recover from its flirtation with autocracy and fascism, our chances of setting ourselves firmly on the path of expanded democracy and respect for human rights will depend in no small part on our ability to remember and examine this period fully and clearly.
+Although our project is intended to be impactful in the near term, we plan to continue gathering stories, and promoting them, into 2027 and 2028.
+We are compiling a record of experiences that could easily be overlooked or forgotten by history.
+If the United States is fortunate enough to recover from its flirtation with one-man rule, our chances of setting ourselves firmly on a path of expanded democracy and respect for human rights will depend in no small part on our ability to remember and examine this period fully and clearly.
 That, too, is an important part of our mission.

 PROJECT TEAM